Last updated: 04 November 2024.

 An incubator is an organisation that helps entrepreneurs nurture their business idea and refine it.
 Unsurprisingly, that’s in the early stages, pre-seed.
 Sometimes, that’s before there’s even a team toiling away.

 Some but not all incubators provide cash and non-cash resources, like a co-working space, for instance.
-And not all incubators are independent organisations; some are government-backed or run by angels or VC firms (we’ll come to those later).
+Not all incubators are independent organisations; some are government-backed or run by angels or VC firms (we’ll come to those later).

-Very similar to an incubator, but not quite the same, an accelerator is for early-stage companies with a MVP hoping to scale more rapidly.
-Pre-seed to seed stage.
+Very similar to an incubator, an accelerator is for pre-seed to seed companies with a minimum viable product hoping to scale more rapidly.
 Like an incubator, accelerator programmes typically last between two to 12 months.

 One of the drawbacks of incubators and accelerators is that they are quite selective and not always accessible to everyone.
 Often specialising in a specific industry and only willing to take on startups in that sector.